 Our research expertise

 Child protection is a significant social issue in Australia.
 Sadly, tens of thousands of children are psychologically and/or physically harmed each year and the impact of such harm can be wide-ranging and long-term.
-Gathering research on the causes and impact of child abuse and neglect can lead to more effective prevention and early intervention strategies being developed.
+Gathering research on the causes and effects of child abuse and neglect can lead to better prevention and early intervention strategies.

 AIFS has built expertise in child protection research primarily through the Child Family Community Australia (CFCA) Information Exchange, which took over from the work of the National Child Protection Clearinghouse.